VallejosGroup/VallejosGroup.github.io/README.md

 The [publications section](https://vallejosgroup.github.io/publications/) of the website is generated from the [_bibliography/papers.bib](_bibliography/papers.bib) BibTeX file.
 Adding a record to this file will result in the publication being added to the website.
 I recommend adding an abstract to the record, as this abstract will then be visible on the website.
 Likewise, providing a url key will produce a link to the manuscript on the journal's website.

 There are a few non-standard BibTeX keys used by this website.
 The first, `abbr` can be used to provide a journal abbreviation which is then shown next to the publication on the website.
 The second, `selected` denotes if the publication appears on the homepage under the *Selected Publications* section.
-If this key is not listed then `selected = {false}` is assumed.
+If this key is not listed, then `selected = {false}` is assumed.

 Finally, PDFs can be hosted on the website.
 Simply copy the PDF file to the `assets/pdf` directory, create a pdf key in the BibTeX file, using the name of